nmn0gueira/mpc-experiments/README.md

 ## Example functions

 Current functions include:
  - 'millionaire': Determine which of two numbers is larger.
- - 'inner_product': Calculate the inner product of two vectors.
+Basic control test program.
  - 'xtabs': Computation of cross-tabulation/pivot table.
 Groups by a column or more and computes an aggregation on the values of another column.
 Current aggregations include:
     - sum (grouping by a single column)
     - average (grouping by a single column)
     - frequency/mode
+- 'linreg': Linear regression.
+Computes the coefficients of a linear regression model.

+### TBD (for now)
+- 'standard_scaler': Add the standard scaler to the linear regression model as the default option.
+- 'hist_2d': 2D histogram.
+Computes the frequency of each pair of values in two columns.